-Prohibition went into effect on January 17, 1920, and ceased after the passage of the 21st Amendment on December 4, 1933 - to this day it is the only amendment to the constitution that has since been reversed.
+Prohibition was ratified in the US on January 16, 1920, and ceased after the passage of the 21st Amendment on December 4, 1933 - to this day it is the only amendment to the constitution that has since been reversed.

-The law had a pernicious effect on Irish distilleries, who had become increasingly reliant on American trade in the wake of Irish independence.
+The law had a pernicious effect on Irish distilleries, which had become increasingly reliant on American trade in the wake of Irish independence.

-Prior to Ireland’s break with the British empire, Irish whiskey was by far the most popular whiskey in the world and distilleries and breweries accounted for a whopping 40% of Dublin's employment at the beginning of the 20th Century.
-Whiskey distillers also enjoyed a strong presence in Derry, Belfast and Cork, with the New Middleton distillery in the Rebel County capable of storing 1.5 million gallons of whiskey.
+Prior to Ireland’s break with the British empire, Irish whiskey was by far the most popular whiskey in the world, and distilleries and breweries accounted for a whopping 40% of Dublin's employment at the beginning of the 20th century.

 Belfast’s Royal Irish Distillers, meanwhile, had a capacity of 2.5 million gallons.